StephanMusgrave/Battleships/README.md

 This program sets up a board and a player.  these methods will be used by a game server

-Instructions to paly the game on the server:
+Instructions to play the game on the server:
 --------------------------------------------

 1. create a directory with missing classes (https://makersacademy.hackpad.com/Teamwork-battleships-zaMgmjFWlQY)